 “India is a collectivist nation.
 Everything here has to be done jointly.
 When you are out at a restaurant or a theatre, women even go to the bathroom together.
 Even when shopping, women want others to accompany them.
 In the US, everyone shops alone.
-We have done well without the soulmate ideology!”
+We have done well without the soulmate ideology!” she adds.

 There is, then, no single kind of intimate relationship.
-There are many, many different individuals who join together, who influence each other’s lives, who fulfil each other’s needs, who love each other… for a day, for a year, or for a lifetime.
+There are many, many different individuals who join together, who influence each other’s lives, who fulfill each other’s needs, who love each other… for a day, for a year, or for a lifetime.

 Without even knowing it, you might be expecting too much in your relationship.
 The only way to find out if you and handling unrealistic expectations is to have a conversation with your partner.
 Talk to him about what you want/expect and ask what he’s willing to provide.
 You know what they say, marriage is built on compromise.